 Common Causes of Holes

-Holes in the plaster wall can be just as annoying as hairline cracks.
-Of course, a hole in the wall is not something you can ignore.
-But before you carry out the necessary repairs, it bears knowing why plaster walls develop holes in them.
+Holes in the plaster can be just as annoying as hairline cracks.
+Of course, a hole is not something you can ignore.
+But before you carry out the necessary repairs, it bears knowing why they develop holes in them.

 Nails popping out

-When a nail is not hammered right in the center of a joist or stud, it has a tendency to pop through the plaster wall in due time.
+When a nail is not hammered right in the center of a joist or stud, it has a tendency to pop through the wall in due time.
 It can be incredibly tempting to just pick a hammer and drive it back, but this will only result in further damage.
 Besides, even if you drive it deep again, there’s a chance that the nail will pop out again.
 In this case, it’s always better to nail it through a different point so that it can be securely attached to another joist or stud.

 Impact by accident

-Holes in plaster walls can be caused by numerous things, but most are caused by impact from accidents, such as a door swinging too hard or someone bumping against the wall after tripping over his own feet.
+Holes can be caused by numerous things, but most are caused by impact from accidents, such as a door swinging too hard or someone bumping against the wall after tripping over his own feet.

-When a large amount of moisture comes in contact with the plaster wall for too long, it can cause the plaster material to soften or loose.
-Allow that amount of moisture to have its way on the plaster for too long and it will eventually damage the wall, leaving holes in their wake (an expanding plaster is a good indication that the material is about to pop).
+When a large amount of moisture comes in contact with the wall for too long, it can cause the material to soften or loose.
+Allow that amount of moisture to have its way for too long and it will eventually damage it, leaving holes in their wake (an expanding plaster is a good indication that the material is about to pop).
 Water damage often occur because of roof leaks, causing water to run through the wall’s interior.

-Termites, as many of us already know, thrive in wooden structures, making your plaster wall an ideal target for infestation.
-Once these critters gain access to the insides of your plaster walls, they can do a significant amount of damage.
+Termites, as many of us already know, thrive in wooden structures, making your wall an ideal target for infestation.
+Once these critters gain access to the insides, they can do a significant amount of damage.